Travel.State.Gov >

 Legal Resources > Judicial Assistance Country Information > Jamaica Judicial Assistance Information

+Reconsider Travel to Jamaica due to Crime, Health, and Natural Disaster risks.
 Some areas have increased risk.
-Consider crime and limited medical services.
 Read the entire Travel Advisory.

-Country Summary: While violent crime in Jamaica has decreased since 2024, it remains statistically high throughout the country.
-Tourist areas generally see lower rates of violent crime than other parts of the country.
+Violent crime in Jamaica has decreased since 2024, but it remains statistically high throughout the country.
 The homicide rate reported by the Government of Jamaica is among the highest in the Western Hemisphere.
-Armed robberies and sexual assaults are common.
-U.S. embassy employees are prohibited from using public buses and from driving between cities at night.

 St. Ann’s Parish - Steer Town and the Buckfield neighborhood near Ocho Rios.